-- 1. All five DAC members must be tenure-track faculty members (requests for an exception should be directed to the Grad Affairs Committee). - 2.
+- 1. The DAC consists of five members, one of whom is the student's dissertation advisor.
+At least four out of the five DAC members must be tenure-track faculty members . - 2.
 At least three DAC members must be full or associate members of the student's institute. - 3.
-At least two members must be in the Biology Department (one of these can be the dissertation advisor). - 4.
+At least two members must be in the Biology Department. - 4.
 One member must be from outside the Biology Department, but on the UO campus (this is the Institutional Representative, also known as the "outside member").
-The dissertation advisor cannot serve as the Institutional Rep. - 5.
+The dissertation advisor cannot serve as the Institutional Rep. See "Dissertation Committee Policy" on the Graduate School website for the current policy on the Institutional Rep. - 5.
 At least four members must be on the UO campus. - 6.
-Any non-UO faculty member must be approved by the Graduate School before they can serve on the committee. - 7.
+Any non-UO faculty member or non-faculty professional must be approved by the department, CAS, and the Graduate School before they can serve on the committee.
+The Graduate Program Assistant will submit the request. - 7.
 The student will choose one member to chair the committee; the chair must be in the Biology Department and a full or associate member of the student's institute, but cannot be the dissertation advisor.
+Exceptions to the institute member requirement must be approved by the GAC rep for the student's institute.
 The chair will prepare reports of the annual DAC meetings.